7 hotels known for impeccable service

 A private dinner in San Ysidro Ranch's cellar can easily be arranged by staff

 Ask, and you shall receive.
-Guests at the historic San Ysidro Ranch are encouraged to make the most out of their stay and let staff know their needs, whether it is wanting a private boat charter or a special dinner inside the stunning wine cellar.
+Guests at the historic San Ysidro Ranch are encouraged to make the most out of their stay and let staff know their needs, whether that means a private boat charter or a special dinner inside the stunning wine cellar.
 The “five-star service” is one highlight of this “top-tier” retreat, where the beautiful gardens are “impeccably groomed” and visitors stay in “thoughtfully decorated” cottages, said Sunset.
 The attention to detail, right down to the customized letterhead waiting for guests in their bungalows, makes San Ysidro Ranch a “legendary” spot.

 A free daily email with the biggest news stories of the day – and the best features from TheWeek.com